andriitishchenko/vkPlayerControlManager/README.md

 -  open https://vk.com/
 -  play music track
 -  while Safari active press ALT+F9 from any other tab to play next track.

 0r
 - send keystroke through AppleScript/Services

 0r
 - use vkKeyBind agent app.
 While it running the ALT+F7 and other shurtcuts will be routed to Safari.
+!You must add the app to trusted for handling keyboard events!

 #Extention handle keyboard events
 -  ALT+F7 - play prev